thai-chicken/tbd-2023z-phase1/tasks-phase1.md

 2. Add support for preemptible/spot instances in a Dataproc cluster

-To add preemptible instances we have created new config block inside cluster config in `modules\dataproc\main.tf` file:
+To add preemptible instances we have created new config block inside cluster config in [`modules/dataproc/main.tf`](modules/dataproc/main.tf) file:

 ```tf
 preemptible_worker_config {